tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSBrowser 工具/COSBrowser 简介_intl_en.md

 ## Feedback and Suggestions

-If you have any questions or suggestions during your use of COSBrowser, feel free to give us your feedback:
+If you have any questions or suggestions during your use of COSBrowser, please feel free to give us your feedback:

 - Feedback on Desktop Version: [issues](https://github.com/tencentyun/cosbrowser/issues).
 - Feedback on Mobile Version: [issues_mobile](https://support.qq.com/embed/phone/67467).